AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/discover-insights.md

 ### Date Range

 Click the calendar icon to open the date range popover.
-The beginning and end dates determine the amount of data populated in the UI.
+The beginning and end conversion event dates determine the amount of data populated in the UI.
 You can choose to narrow or broaden the date range in order to focus or expand the amount of data populated.

 ![date range](./images/insights/display-date-range.png)